botev/meta_diff/README.md

 ## The source language

 The source file follows a subset of Matlab syntax, but has several important differences.
+The parser has been generated from the `grammar.rs` file using [rust-peg] (https://github.com/kevinmehall/rust-peg) with small alternations.

 Consider the simple source file below for a feed forward network:

 ```matlab
 function [L] = mat(@w1,@w2,x,y)